Replacing stairs at popular Jan Juc surf breaks

 The lower tier replacement stairs will be a non-slip fibre reinforced material in a similar alignment to the existing stairs.
 The non-slip surface is designed to be safer and to meet the predicted impacts of climate change.
 The upper tier stairs and lookout will be replaced in timber.
 Upgrades to drainage will also be completed to help prevent erosion.

-To ensure safety of the public and contractors, there will be no access to Steps, Boobs or Evos surf breaks during construction.
+To ensure the safety of the public and contractors, there will be no access to Steps, Boobs or Evos surf breaks during construction.
 There will also be a closure to the Surf Coast Walk to allow helicopters to transport the new stairs for installation – this technique will keep construction time frames to a minimum.
-Closures will be kept to the minimum extent possible and access will be restored when construction works are not underway.
-Limited access will be available during this time, however access will be open during the Easter school holidays.
+Closures will be kept to the minimum extent possible and access will be restored on weekends and when construction works are not taking place.

 There is ongoing, regular monitoring of the stairs and structure to ensure that the current timber stairs remain safe for public access.